ivictoruan/litoral_delivery_clientes/README.md

 📱 This is a mobile app made with Flutter 🦋 that aims to provide a delivery service for small towns in the state of Maranhão 🌴.

-🚀 The app uses the MVVM architecture pattern 🏭, and the state management is handled by the ChangeNotifier 🔄 with the help of Provider for dependency injection 💉.
+🚀 The app uses the MVC architecture pattern 🏭, and the state management is handled by the ChangeNotifier 🔄 with the help of Provider for dependency injection 💉.

 👨‍💻 To run the app, you'll need to have Flutter installed in your machine 💻.
 You can check how to install it on the official documentation: https://flutter.dev/docs/get-started/install